Constraints on Interstellar Sovereignty: Outer Space Treaty

-States that authorize the launch of objects into space from their sovereign territory are liable for any damage caused by such objects, according to Article VII of the OST.
-This includes liability due to damage to surroundings at the time of launch, damage caused to another state's property or citizens while in space, and any damage associated with atmospheric re-entry and landing.
-Further provisions governing liability for objects launched into space were codified by the Liability Convention of 1972.
+States that authorize the launch of objects into space from their sovereign territory are liable for any damage to another state or its ``natural or juridical persons'' caused by such objects or their components, according to Article VII of the OST.
+This includes liability due to damage to another state that may occur to another state at the time of launch, damage that occurs while in space, and any damage associated with atmospheric re-entry and landing.
+This liability can extend to both the state in which a launch occurs as well as the state in which an private operator is incorporated, which applies even if one state is a rogue actor.
+It is also worth noting that the Article VII does not address domestic liability from objects launched into space.
+Further provisions governing liability between states for objects launched into space were codified by the Liability Convention of 1972.
 Interstellar missions face the same liability risks at the time of launch, but interstellar missions are most likely to be one-way expeditions that do not typically return a crew or payload back to Earth.
-The potential liability for damage to another state's property or citizens is also significantly lower for interstellar missions when compared to objects in Earth orbit.
+The potential liability for damage to another state is also significantly lower for interstellar missions when compared to objects in Earth orbit.

 Situations could arise in which a private space agency is incorporated in one nation but launches from another.
 In such scenarios, the state that hosts and authorizes the launch would be liable for any damages associated with launch, flight, and re-entry, according to Article VII.
-At the same time, the state in which a private space agency is incorporated would be responsible for authorizing and overseeing the company's activities in space, according to Article VI.
+At the same time, the state in which a private space agency is incorporated would be responsible for authorizing and overseeing the company’s activities in space, according to Article VI.
 This could lead to legal complications in which property damages in space could be considered either a liability issue, falling upon the launch state as per Article VII, or an oversight issue, falling upon the state of incorporation as per Article VI.
-A remote possibility also exists that a private space agency could choose to launch from one of the few states that has not ratified the OST, known as the ``rogue state'' scenario; however, the OST is generally considered to be customary international law, and such a scenario would likely have negative political consequences for the actors involved.
+A remote possibility also exists that a private space agency could choose to launch from one of the few states that has not ratified the OST, known as the rogue state scenario; however, such a scenario would likely have negative political consequences for the actors involved.